 Most people with acute leukaemia need treatment straight away, while people with chronic leukaemia may not need treatment for years.

 There are a lot of new, effective treatments for leukaemia.
 The most common treatments given for acute leukaemia are:

-- chemotherapy - a combination of drugs that kill cancer cells, that can be injected intravenously, injected under the skin or taken as a pill
+- chemotherapy — a combination of medicines that kill cancer cells, that can be injected into the veins, injected under the skin or taken as a pill

 - targeted therapy — medicines that specifically attack cancer cells without harming normal cells, leading to fewer side effects than chemotherapy